advnpzn/akipy/README.md

 Synchronous: `from akipy import Akinator`

-Asynchronous: `from akipy.async_akipy import Akinator`
+Asynchronous: `from akipy.async_akinator import Akinator`

 I'll provide a sample usage for synchronous usage of `Akinator`.
 All the examples are also in the project's examples folder.
 So please check them out as well.